 "Die Geschichte der deutschen Schiffsartillerie" says that the effective range of this gun when introduced was 12,030 yards (11,000 m).

-- ^This mounting was only used amidships.
-Bow and stern mountings used 28 cm/40 SK L/40 guns.
+• ^This mounting with 28 cm/35 guns was only used amidships.
+Bow and stern mountings used 28 cm/40 guns.

 "Naval Weapons of World War One" by Norman Friedman